NinaP04/Budgetplaner-2.0/README.md

 ## 🧪 Testing

-> 🚧 Explain what you test and how to run tests.

 **Types (examples):**
 - Unit tests: pricing/discount rules, validators
 - Integration tests: ORM mappings + queries against a test SQLite DB